 The competition involves a two-step application process:

-For Phase 1 from October 1st till November 15th, 2015, entrants should submit a brief description of their idea via an online form on the competition website, making sure to include the following details:
+For Phase 1 entrants should submit a brief description of their idea via an online form on the competition website.
+The best ideas and projects will be admitted to Phase 2.

 Ten selected entrants from Phase 1 will be invited to submit a detailed, 10-page outline of their idea.
-This will be possible from December 1st, 2015 till January 15th, 2016.
-A jury will assess this outline in terms of the following four categories: innovative content and technology, market and competition, team (for team applications) and realization prospects.
-In addition, entrants will be asked to give a brief presentation on their idea to the jury in early February, following which they should be prepared to answer questions on their idea.
+In addition, entrants will be asked to give a brief presentation on their idea to the jury.